nicoespeon/nicoespeon.github.io/src/pages/articles/en/2019-07-13--introducing-refactoring-tool-vscode/index.md

 ## But wait, wasn't there an extension already?

 Yes!
 And I used it for some time.
-Well… I tried to.

 I essentially work with JavaScript (and TypeScript).
 If you search for "JS refactoring" [on VS Code Marketplace](https://marketplace.visualstudio.com/search?term=js%20refactoring&target=VSCode&category=All%20categories&sortBy=Relevance), you'll find a promising extension called "JS Refactor":